Manipal-Hackathon/Guidelines-and-Rules/README.md

 **Q:** How many times can I submit my file?

-**A:** *The file can be uploaded once.
+**A:** *The file can be uploaded only once.
 In the case of multiple entries, only the first submission will be counted.*

 **Q:** When will submissions begin?